erikw/taiga-stats/README.md

 ```
 * Install Poetry
 * Numpy install issues as of 2021-10-31
-* `$ poetry install` did not work with numpy on macOS.
+* `$ poetry install` did not work with Numpy on macOS.
 Solution from https://github.com/python-poetry/poetry/issues/3196#issuecomment-769753478
 ```console
 $ pyenv local 3.9.7
 $ poetry env use 3.9.7